 The framework you will use is called Cocoa.
-It came along with Objective-C when Apple acquired NeXT In 1996 (when it was called NextSTEP).
-I have worked in many development environments over my life, and Objective-C and Cocoa are hands down my favorite.
+It came along with Objective-C when Apple acquired NeXT in 1996 (when it was called NeXTSTEP).
+I have worked in many development environments in my life, and Objective-C and Cocoa are hands down my favorites.

-Cocoa allows you to write applications for Mac OS X, and a version of it allows you to write applications for the iPhone.
+Cocoa enables you to write applications for Mac OS X, and a version of it enables you to write applications for iOS devices, such as the iPhone, iPad, and iPod.
 If the operating system does the heavy lifting vis-à-vis the hardware, the framework provides all the stuff you need to make your application an application.
 It provides support for windows and other user-interface items as well as many of the other things that are needed in most applications.
-When you use Cocoa, to develop your application all you need to do is add the application's specific functionality - the content and the controls and views that enable the user to access and use that content - to the Cocoa framework.
+When you use Cocoa to develop your application, all you need to do is add the application's specific functionality - the content as well as the controls and views that enable the user to access and use that content - to the Cocoa framework.